rmccormick96/Pulse-of-Policy/README.md

 The notebook `master_key_df.ipynb` creates a master key dataframe, establishing a monthly index for bills and news sources.
 It facilitates cosine similarity scores by bill and news source within a 5-month window.
 The notebook `text_embeddings.ipynb` loads ProPublica API data, cleans and tokenizes bill text using BERT-base-uncased.
 The text embeddings are generated using BERT, allowing for comprehensive analysis.
 The notebook `text_embeddings_cosinesimilarity.ipynb` utilizes cosine similarity for text embeddings, aiding in the comparison of bills and news sources.
 The notebook `text_feature_creation.ipynb` reads cosine similarity scores, calculates statistics, and merges data.
 The final datasets are saved as CSV files.

 **Rationale:** Employing BERT for text embeddings, the process considers computational efficiency and statistical insights, contributing to a comprehensive understanding of bill-media relationships.
 The data is accessible via Google Drive due to large file size.

+## 6. Topic modeling

+**Author:** Santiago Satizábal

+The notebook `Topic_modeling_Pulse_pol` is designed to apply advanced machine learning techniques for topic modeling on a dataset of news articles.
+Through a series of defined functions and methodologies, it explores the extraction of meaningful topics from a large corpus, evaluates the sentiments associated with these topics, and visualizes the relationships between them.
+It provides a comprehensive framework for topic modeling using BERTopic, equipped with preprocessing steps, topic extraction, and preparations for sentiment analysis.